vankoreaseoul/Instagram_clone_project/README.md

 &nbsp;&nbsp;- Front-end: Swift UIKit <br/>
 &nbsp;&nbsp;- Back-end: Java Spring boot (including storage inside) <br/>
 &nbsp;&nbsp;- Database: Oracle cloud <br/>
 &nbsp;&nbsp;- Details: When clients request text information such as comments, server brings the information from remote database.
-On the other &nbsp;&nbsp;hand, in case that clients require image information like profile image, server brings from internal storage.
+On the other &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;hand, in case that clients require image information like profile image, server brings from internal storage.

 ### Introduction
 To setup this project, you need to follow this instruction.